๐Ÿ’ผ

 2. Veggie Tray

-• Plan for 1/2 cup per person
+• Plan for 1/2 cup (about 2.5 oz) per person as a snack alongside other food

 Calculate veggie tray for your event →